composer/composer/doc/articles/troubleshooting.md

 > workaround, and you should always try to switch to tagged releases as soon
 > as you can.

 There is no simple work-around to this limitation.
-It is therefor strongly recommended that you do not use it.
+It is therefore strongly recommended that you do not use it.

 ## Need to override a package version